AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/using-period-costs-in-a-program.md

    ![](assets/image2014-9-18-12-3a9-3a57.png)

-1. Clique no ícone de calendário.
+1. Clique no ícone do calendário.
 Selecione um mês.
 Clique em **OK**.

    ![](assets/image2014-9-18-12-3a10-3a13.png)